MailOnline/jest-tap-reporter/README.md

   - `logLevel` - specifies the log level.
 By default jest-tap-reporter uses `INFO` log level, which will log the suite path and a summary at the end of a test run.
 If you want to reduce the reporting to bare minimum you can set the `logLevel` parameter to `ERROR`. available log levels are: `ERROR`, `WARN`, `INFO`.
   - `showInternalStackTraces` - shows stack traces from *"internal"* folders, like `/node_modules` and `/internal`, defaults to `false`.
   - `filePath` - specifies a file to write the results.
 If not supplied it will use `process.stdout`.
+  - `noProgressReporting` - whether to not show intermediate test result summary while testing is in progress.
+In general, defaults to `false`.
+When writing to file or in CI environment, it is set to `true`.

 ## License